Mayank0255/Stackoverflow-Clone-Backend/README.md

 ## Guidelines to setup

-There is two way to setup the project: manually or using the Dockerfile.
+There are two ways to setup the project: manually or using the Dockerfile.
 Read below for more details:
 ### Manual Setup
 1. Open your local CLI -